okuvshynov/vimqq/README.md

 https://github.com/user-attachments/assets/f1b34385-c6e2-4202-a17d-2ef09e83becc

+The motivation was mostly to
+ - experiment and improve on context usage, as this seems to be very underutilized area for coding assistant.
+Most I've seen in the past were ignoring the history stored in version control and looking at the code as a static snapshot, thus losing a lot of useful information
+ - aggressively hide latency and precompute while typing for local setups, optimizing for performance rather than throughput

 ## Quick start using Groq API

 This might be the easiest option to try it out at the moment for free.